skatejs/types/README.md

-# Binding types for SkateJS
+# [DEPRECATED] Binding types for SkateJS

+***PLEASE NOTE: Custom types have been deprecated and will not work in Skate 1.x+.
+They will continue to work in 0.x releases.***

 This repository contains binding types for [SkateJS](https://github.com/skatejs/skatejs) components.
 Included types are: